ansar10123/AutoInv/README.md

 A robust AutoInventory plugin for PocketMine-MP, designed for high performance and absolute stability.
-Features include direct-to-inventory drops, full inventory detection, configurable messages, and fine-grained permission control.
-Its core design prevents item duplication bugs by using fail-safe logic: ground drops are cancelled before items are added to the inventory, guaranteeing that items can never be duplicated, even during server lag or crashes.